Police investigate report of shots fired on North Virginia Street - Farmville

 You Might Like

-CARES money used to upgrade arena for daycare, shelter
+CARES money used to upgrade arena for day care, shelter

 Prince Edward County and the Town of Farmville have agreed to work together to convert the Firemen’s Sports Arena to... read more